mozilla/prio-processor/examples/browser-validation/README.md

 # Validate Browser Data

 This example validates the results from a pilot experiment.
+The API has changed and the original data source does not exist in this form any longer due to a transition to GCP.
+This code is deprecated, but may be run in it's most recent working state in the v1.6.1 tag of the container.

 ## Usage